digital-asset/ex-cdm-swaps/docs/demo.md

     to load around 50 new trade events.
 The `DemoBot` auto-accepts all events except two.

-2. Log in as CCP-P01, go to `Event_NewTrade`, and accept the proposed new trade event for contract `CAXMKVEHOV-1` by exercising the `Accept2` choice.
+2. Log in as CCP-P01, go to `Event_NewTrade`, and accept the proposed new trade event for contract `CAXMKVEHOV-1` by exercising the `Accept` choice.
 This changes the status of the event to `Applied`.

 3. Note that the new trade event for contract `QZPRYFPGA1-1`was proposed by CPP-P01 but is pending the acceptance of CLIENT-C04.
-Log in as CLIENT-C04 and accept the event by exercising the `Accept2` choice.
+Log in as CLIENT-C04 and accept the event by exercising the `Accept` choice.
 Note that all contracts are now available in the `Market_Contract` tab.

 4. Log in as CCP-P01 again and notice that the event is applied as well.